KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

 /vsc_climate/home/rsda/

-On the other side you can connect to tier1 and tier2 scratch collections for data transfer.
+On the other side you can connect to tier1 and tier2 scratch collections (via /project/stg_00024/ you can access staging!) for data transfer.
 Rest should be self-explaining.

 Connecting to iRODS via icommands (needs documentation update)
 -----------------